 - Sanctions will be imposed if an appeal is not filed, the deadline for an appeal passes, or when an appeal decision has been finalized.

 b.
 Appeal to the Vice President for Student Life and Dean of Students

 - The appeal must be made in writing and must set forth one or more of the bases outlined above and must be submitted within five (5) Business Days of the date of the final written decision.

-- The appeal shall be a review of the record only, and no new meeting with the Respondent or Complainant will be held.
+- The appeal shall be a review of the record only, and no new meeting with the Respondent or the Complainant will be held.
 The Vice President for Student Life and Dean of Students, or their designee, may affirm the original finding and sanction; affirm the original finding but issue a new sanction of greater or lesser severity; remand the case back to the decision-maker to correct a procedural or factual defect; or reverse or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.

-- The Vice President for Student Life and Dean of Students or their designee shall then issue a decision in writing to the Respondent within a reasonable time period, ordinarily ten (10) business days.
-This is the final decision of the Institute, unless the sanction imposed is suspension or expulsion.
+- The Vice President for Student Life and Dean of Students or their designee shall then issue a decision in writing to the Respondent within a reasonable time period, ordinarily ten (10) Business Days.
+This is the final decision of the Institute, unless the sanction is suspension or expulsion.

 - In cases where the Respondent has been expelled or suspended, the decision of the Vice President for Student Life and Dean of Students or his/her designee may be appealed to the President of the Institute solely on the three grounds set forth above.

 c.
 Appeal to the President